-Discuss the requirements of the Companies Act with which Computer Services (Pty) Ltd will need to comply in respect of the proposed issue.
+Discuss the requirements of the Companies Act with which Computer Services (Pty) Ltd will need to comply in respect of the proposed share issue (theory and application).
 You must accept that a special resolution will not be proposed by the directors if the MOI may require an amendment.